 Basic telephone service is provided by AT&T. Cable television and internet connections are provided by AT&T and Comcast.
 Comcast also offers telephone service.
 The local and county government television channels are provided by Comcast, AT&T UVerse and web streaming.

 High speed internet service is available from both AT&T and Comcast.
 Comcast now has cable/internet service available on the East and West sides of the Airport.

 Natural gas mains have been installed along major routes in Sebastian.
 These include the CR512 corridor, US Route 1 and Indian River Drive.
-Expansion to the west side of the Sebastian Airport is planned for 2016.
-Florida City Gas Company provides natural gas.
+Expansion to the west side of the Sebastian Airport is planned in the next few years.
+Florida City Gas Company provides the natural gas.
 Click here(https://www.floridacitygas.com/about-us/our-service-area) to find out more about natural gas pricing and services in Sebastian.

 Propane gas is readily available in the area from several providers.